R4DDER5/CZ/new-project-scope.md

 There may be a requirement for human resource functionality but this is yet to be decided.

-Phase 2 of the project is likely to incorporate features such as Video Interviews and Gamification, so the system needs the ability to be customised and developed further to accomodate these and additional feature requests.
+Phase 2 of the project is likely to incorporate features such as Video Interviews and Gamification, so the system needs the ability to be customised and developed further to accommodate these and additional feature requests.

 The scope and tasks required to complete this project will follow the time-lines outlined within in order to deliver the components at the associated times.
 A list of deliverables and assumptions is included herein.